 2.2.
-The activities preliminary to the adoption of the Company's Model: risk assessment and gap analysis
+The activities preliminary to the adoption of the Company's Model: risk assessment and gap analysis safety/environmental specialisation, in order to carry out all of the activities preparatory to the establishment of this Model.

 In accordance with the Confindustria Guidelines, the Model's preparatory phase was preceded by an appropriate and formalised risk assessment intended to analyse in depth the Company's organisation and activities, in light of the operations conducted by the Company and the sector in which it operates.